JedimEmO/dmat/tutorial/03_lightweight_dmat.md

     let rows = data.signal_cloned().map(|v| html!("div", { .text(v) }));

     list!({
-        .rows_signal(rows)
+        .items_signal_vec(rows)
     })
 }
 ```

 This allows us to make data driven lists.
 It's also important to understand that since we use signal vec, *only* rows changed in the vector will be updated in the list.
-This is generally true for all collection components in DMAT and dominator, and is the basis for the incredible rendering performance you can achieve!
+This is generally true for all collection components in DMAT and DOMINATOR, and is the basis for the incredible rendering performance you can achieve!

 ### Button